Marketo/android-sdk/README.md

 # Issues

-Please contact <developerfeedback@marketo.com> for any issues integrating or using this plugin.
+If you encounter issues using or integrating this plugin, please file a support ticket at support.marketo.com

 # Marketo Android SDK Installation Guide